Scouting’s Teaching EDGE (BSA Edge Method)

 Example of an Teaching EDGE Exercise

-• Enable: He gave them each another piece of paper and told them to make a paper airplane on their own.
+Enable: In the final step, the instructor gives each learner another piece of paper and asks them to make a paper airplane independently, using the skills they’ve just learned.

 Related Resources for BSA Edge Method